psutail/Airline-Passenger-Manifest/README.md

 Engineers to revamp a 60-year-old system from scratch.
 The new system design is expected to be modern, webbased, extensible, future proof and more robust than the old system which was built using FOXPRO.

+                   /*  BUILT IN LARAVEL 8.0 WITH JETSTREAM AUTH */

 INITIAL VERSION STRUCTURE & ITS EXPLANATION :::===================================